woemler/centromere/README.md

     - Dynamic, user-defined queries.
     - Automatic API documentation.
     - Basic security and user-authentication.
-    - Response object field dfiltering and formatting.
+    - Response object field filtering and formatting.

 Centromere is built using the [Spring IO Platform](https://spring.io/platform), and leverages tools such as Spring Data, Spring Data REST, and Spring Security to deliver enterprise-grade data management solutions.